20 Aug 2024

 3. Take a holistic approach

 A successful product redesign involves considering a wide range of factors, where data-driven decision making and creativity come together to solve user problems.
-Conversions matter as much as artistry, and taking into consideration how these elements intertwine will result in more effective and impactful designs.
+Conversions matter as much as artistry, and considering how these elements intertwine will result in more effective and impactful designs.

 A website or app is like a microcosm of a brand, where content, visuals, UI, and UX intermingle in a delicate balance.
 If one piece is out of whack, it can disrupt the harmony of everything surrounding it.